steverusso/bigtech.fail/website/content/alttech/parler/index.md

 Many conservative figures have joined as they have been increasingly targeted by BigTech.
 Near the end of June of 2020, Parler [reached number one](https://reclaimthenet.org/parler-increase-popularity/) in the "News" section of Apple's App Store.

-At the time of this writing, it seems you must be logged into an account in order to view user profiles and certain content on Parler.
-Hopefully this will be addressed as the platform continues to grow.
+It reached number one again in January of 2021 after President Trump and many of his supporters were purged off of BigTech.
+It was then [removed from the Google Play Store](/events/google-removes-parler-from-play-store/) as well as the [Apple App Store and Amazon Web Services](/events/apple-removes-parler-from-app-store/).

 ### Questionable Policy Decisions